How to Love Yourself

 I’d think, “People keep telling me I need to love myself.
 But how exactly is that supposed to improve my life or my relationships?”

-But first, let’s talk for a moment about what self love is NOT, and the traps people often fall into when they want to love themselves but don’t know how.
+So, what is “self love” anyway?
+First, let’s talk for a moment about what self love is NOT, and the traps people often fall into when they want to love themselves but don’t know how.

 This skepticism around “self love” I originally had was not helped when I became a therapist.

-I’d heard that phrase, “You have to love yourself first” get tossed around by therapy clients using it to — quite frankly — justify all kinds of unhealthy things in the name of “self love.”
+I’d heard that phrase, “You have to love yourself first” get tossed around by therapy clients who were using it to — quite frankly — justify all kinds of unhealthy things in the name of “self love.”

 People would say, “But I have to love myself!” to rationalize the worst kinds of self-indulgence: refusing to accept responsibility, breaking commitments, abandoning values, shifting blame, or breathtakingly insensitive actions towards other people.